puppetlabs-toy-chest/mc0d/README.md

-This is a message broker implementing 0.2 of the mcollective zeromq protocol.
+This is a message broker implementing 0.3 of the mcollective zeromq protocol.

-It's in C++ for peformance reasons, if you want just to understand the protocol you may find the ruby implemention in mcollective-zeromq-connector/bin/middleware easier to read.
+It's in C++ for peformance reasons.
+If you want to understand the protocol you may find the ruby implemention in mcollective-zeromq-connector/scripts/middleware easier to read.

 # Configuration